zle105/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I am a senior research scientist at Livermore Software Technology Corporation (LSTC), interested in the emerging area among **computational mechanics**, **material physics** and **machine learning**.
-My research goal is to develop theories and methods for solving challenging multiscale and multiphysics problems in modern materials engineering and advanced manufacturing.
+My research is centered on developing theories and methods to solve challenging multiscale and multiphysics problems in modern materials engineering and advanced manufacturing.

 My recent work on **deep material network** presents a new way of embedding physics into the building block of a network-based machine-learning model for large-scale multiscale simulation and materials design.
 Different from a generic neural network, all its fitting parameters are **interpretable with physical meanings**, enabling the extrapolation of learned model.
 Its efficiency and accuracy have been validated on various material systems with highly nonlinear behaviors.
 More details can be found in my lectures for [USNCCM15 short course]({{< ref "/talk/2019usnccmSC/index.md" >}}).